 Additionally, independent of our use of foreign currency risk management activities, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our consolidated statements of operations.
 Our hedging activities are intended to reduce, but not eliminate, the impact of currency exchange rate movements.
 As our hedging activities are relatively short-term in nature and are focused on CAD, long-term material changes in the value of the U.S. dollar against other foreign currencies, such as the EUR and GBP could adversely impact our operating expenses in the future.

-The notional amount of forward exchange contracts to hedge balance sheet accounts as of June 30, 2017 and December 31, 2016 were (in thousands):
+There were no outstanding forward exchange contracts as of September 30, 2017.
+The notional amount of forward exchange contracts to hedge balance sheet accounts December 31, 2016 were (in thousands):